Pope Pius XII and China: Persecution

+Pius XII was an anti-communist and urged Catholics in China to resist the PRC government.
+In 1950, the Holy See stated that participation in certain CCP-related organizations would result in excommunication from the Church.
+In response, initiatives including Fr.
+Wang Liangzuo's "Guangyuan Declaration of Catholic Self-Reformation" gained support from Chinese Catholics.
+In turn, apostolic nuncio Antonio Riberi circulated a letter denouncing such proposed reforms, and in March 1951 Fr.
+Li Weiguang and a group of 783 priests, nuns, and lay Catholics signed a declaration opposing what they viewed as Vatican interference and Western imperialism.
+Chinese authorities arrested Riberi on allegations of colluding with American intelligence and false accusations of participating in a plot to kill Mao Zedong.
+Under police guard, Riberi was deported to British Hong Kong.

 Following the outbreak of the Korean War, in which western nations such as the United States played a primary role, foreign missionaries (most of whom were westerners) were accused of being foreign agents, ready to turn the country over to imperialist forces.
 They were expelled from China and have never been allowed to return.
 The government confiscated mission properties.
 It refrained from jailing or executing Catholics in large numbers, as it feared an international war with the Western powers.
 The expulsion of foreign missionaries was intended to symbolize China's liberation from foreign imperialism.

 The 'Preparatory Committee of the Oppose American and Aid Korea Three-Self Reform Movement of the Christian Church' was founded for the purpose of denouncing western missionaries in China.
 All churches were required to demonize foreign missionaries (even ones they had worked with for decades), and Chinese Christians who refused to comply were forced to enroll in political study sessions.

 Y.T.
 Wu in July 1950 led a delegation on behalf of nineteen Protestant churches to meet with Premier Zhou Enlai.
 They jointly drafted a statement calling for Christian support for the government.
 Thus, the Three-Self Patriotic Movement was created and Christian communities in China severed all ties to foreign groups.
 YT Wu later became the chairman of the Three-Self organization in 1954.
 The official policy forbade Chinese religious entities from being under the control of foreign entities.
 This proved especially difficult for Roman Catholics, since the pope was considered such a foreign entity.

 The Catholic Church was considered extremely threatening due to its hierarchical structure, its nationwide networks, and its ability to block government penetration.
 China demanded Catholics give their full allegiance to the state, superseding allegiance to the Pope; political neutrality was not an option.

-Pope Pius XII replied to these attacks and persecutions in his encyclical Evangelii praecones, which concerned Catholic missions all over the world but includes his views on the new situation in China:
+Pope Pius XII responded in his 1951 encyclical Evangelii praecones.

-In 1951, the papal nuncio, Archbishop Riberi, was expelled from China.
-The Chinese government then formed the Three Autonomies Movement, to oversee Catholic leadership, finances and teaching.
-Since the bishops interpreted this as a hostile attempt to organize the clergy and abandon the Holy See under the excuse of patriotism and nationalism, they objected.
-By 1953, many Chinese and foreign bishops and priests and lay persons were arrested, many of whom died in jail.
-Exact figures were not available.